Brendan Carr (physician)

-Brendan G. Carr is an American physician and educator.
-He is Chief Executive Officer and Kenneth L. Davis, MD, Distinguished Chair of the Mount Sinai Health System as of 2024, and Professor and of Emergency Medicine at the Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System.
+Brendan G. Carr is an American emergency physician, health services researcher, and academic health leader.
+He is Chief Executive Officer and the Kenneth L. Davis, MD, Distinguished Chair of the Mount Sinai Health System in New York City, and a Professor of Emergency Medicine at the Icahn School of Medicine at Mount Sinai.
+He was previously Chair of Emergency Medicine for the Icahn School of Medicine and the Mount Sinai Health System and was elected to the National Academy of Medicine in 2020 for his contributions to emergency care systems and health policy.

+Carr's research focuses on how emergency care systems, trauma networks, and telehealth affect outcomes for patients with time-sensitive conditions such as trauma, stroke, sepsis, and cardiac arrest.
+He is known for work on regionalized emergency care, trauma systems, and the use of telemedicine in disaster and pandemic response.

 Education

-Carr holds a Bachelor of Science in psychology, a Master of Arts in Clinical Psychology from Loyola University Maryland, an MD from Temple University, and a Master of Science in Health Policy Research from The University of Pennsylvania.
-He completed residency in emergency medicine, a fellowship in Trauma and Surgical Critical Care, and the Robert Wood Johnson Foundation’s Clinical Scholar Program at The University of Pennsylvania School of Medicine.
+Carr earned a Bachelor of Science in psychology and a Master of Arts in clinical psychology from Loyola University Maryland, an MD from Temple University School of Medicine, and a Master of Science in Health Policy Research from the University of Pennsylvania.

+He completed a residency in emergency medicine and a fellowship in trauma and surgical critical care, followed by a fellowship in health policy research as a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania.

 Career

-Faculty
+Academic positions

-Carr was on the faculty in the Department of Emergency Medicine, Department of Biostatistics and Epidemiology at The Perelman School of Medicine at University of Pennsylvania, and Senior Fellow at the Leonard Davis Institute of Health Economics.
+At the Perelman School of Medicine at the University of Pennsylvania, Carr served on the faculty in the Department of Emergency Medicine and in the Department of Biostatistics and Epidemiology, and as a Senior Fellow at the Leonard Davis Institute of Health Economics.

-At Thomas Jefferson University, Carr was Professor and Vice Chair of Health Policy in the Department of Emergency Medicine, ran a Population Science Research Group, and was the Associate Dean of Healthcare Delivery Innovation.
-He focused on using research methods to measure the impact of healthcare delivery system innovations, including telehealth and other patient-centered care delivery methods.
+He later joined Thomas Jefferson University as Professor and Vice Chair of Health Policy in the Department of Emergency Medicine, where he led a population science research group and served as Associate Dean for Healthcare Delivery Innovation.
+His work there included evaluating innovations in care delivery, such as telehealth and "tele-triage" models to improve access and safety for patients and clinicians.

+Carr joined the Icahn School of Medicine at Mount Sinai and Mount Sinai Health System as Chair of Emergency Medicine, leading emergency care across the system and advancing research on emergency care delivery and telehealth.

-Federal appointments
+Federal appointments and policy roles

-Carr was appointed Director of the Emergency Care Coordination Center within the Office of the Assistant Secretary for Preparedness and Response (ASPR) at the Department of Health and Human Services from 2012 to 2020, focusing on integrating emergency care delivery systems into the broader healthcare infrastructure.
+From 2012 to 2020, Carr served as Director of the Emergency Care Coordination Center (ECCC) within the Office of the Assistant Secretary for Preparedness and Response at the United States Department of Health and Human Services, where he focused on integrating emergency care into the broader U.S. health system and improving coordination for trauma and disaster response.

-He has also worked as an advisor for the World Health Organization.
+Carr has also served as an adviser to the World Health Organization on emergency care and injury systems.